LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/studio.rst

 .. figure:: figures/new-request-dialog-complete.png
    :alt: Full view of the Postman New Request dialog

-   Full view of the Postman New Request dialog
+   Once the collection is selected, save the new request

 After saving, a new request tab will be created where you can customize its behavior:

 .. figure:: figures/empty-request-tab.png
    :alt: Postman new request tab view after creation

-   Postman new request tab view after creation
+   A new request has been created in Postman

 Configuring the Request
 ~~~~~~~~~~~~~~~~~~~~~~~